hashicorp/nomad/website/source/guides/ui.html.md

 Job Versions can be found on the Versions tab on the Job Detail page.
 This page has a timeline view of every tracked version for the job.

+This page will automatically update as new versions are submitted to the cluster.

 [![Job Versions][img-job-versions]][img-job-versions]

 Each version can be toggled to also show the diff between job versions.